Interdisciplinary Disability Studies

 Graduate students may obtain a specialization in Disability Studies in conjunction with several master’s degree programs across campus, or in conjunction with the Interdisciplinary Ph.D. or the individually designed Ed.D.
 Through coursework, independent studies, research, or independently pursued projects at the Center and in collaboration with the students’ disciplinary departments, students examine a range of issues confronting local, state, national and global communities in which people with disabilities live.
 The faculty involved in curriculum development and teaching courses in Disability Studies represent diverse departments and academic disciplines at the University of Maine.

 Financial Aid: A limited number of graduate assistantships are available through the Center for Community Inclusion and Disability Studies for students pursuing a graduate specialization in Disabilities Studies.

 Graduate Certificate in Interdisciplinary Disability Studies

-The Graduate Certificate in Interdisciplinary Disability Studies consists of four online asynchronous graduate-level courses in which students from a variety of disciplines and professional backgrounds can study with students and professionals from other fields to acquire specialized knowledge in disability theory, policy and research delivered via four online asynchronous courses.
+The Graduate Certificate in Interdisciplinary Disability Studies consists of three online asynchronous graduate-level courses in which students from a variety of disciplines and professional backgrounds can study with students and professionals from other fields to acquire specialized knowledge in disability theory, policy and research delivered via four online asynchronous courses.

 Who might be interested in the undergraduate minor, graduate specialization, or graduate certificate?